kubowania/Predictive-Text-Search-Bar/README.md

 * Download the project
 * Type 'npm i' in terminal to download the necessary packages
 * Type 'npm run serve' to start the project on localhost:8000

+# Update and improvements

+## Feedback

+1. Despite eslint, there seems to be some inconsistent spacing/newlines (for example the class methods in your main App).
+2. Remove any commented out code and console logs.
+3. We'd love to see a more robust suggestion algorithm.
+There are numerous data structures that you could potentially use that are suited to autocomplete/autosuggestions.- ***try looking into Prefix Tries***
+Some are more popular than others - if you can't find any reasonable solutions to attempt, let us know and we can point you in the right direction.
+4. A few unit tests.

+## Approach

+To improve my challenge I started off by tidying my code even further, paying attention to the spacing the the main App, as well as removing console.logs and comments that were intended for myself.
+I left any that would aid in reading the code.

+I was very intrigued about the Prefix Tries.
+As I do not have any background in Computer Science this concept was new to me.
+I took a day to research this.
+I now understand why it is used for very large data structures, as it can reduce search time by up to half.
+It does so my discarding arrays quickly, especially in a binary search.
+I decided to do a binary search for my challenge.
+I did so by writing code that considers a value to have a 'left' and a 'right' side.
+In terms of numbers, anything smaller than a 5 for example, is considered to go left, and anything larger than a 5 is considered to go right (Taking inspiration from the Trie diagram).

+### Quick skim of approach:

+* Research Prefix Tries
+* Reproduce my challenge in a seperate file called test.js
+* Use a test array, a mixed up array of Country names, based off the API i was using previously.
+This was done to avoid making api requests for the time being and ficus on solving the problem.
+* Manage to use prefix trie logic to arrange array in alphabetical order. - done
+* Managed to search array for an exact matched word.
+If the word is in the array, the console.log will print 'true'.- done
+* Try to get array to filter down as we KeyUp each letter of the chosen search term.
+* Try to limit array to maximum 3 closest matches - ie the first three as we are filtering alphabetically now.

+### Test my solution

+To test my solution, open up the project in the terminal.
+Go into the src folder.
+Type 'node test.js'.
+This will give you the console.log outputs in the terminal.

+## Outcome

+I did not get as close to solving the problem as I originally intended to.
+This meant I was not fully able to get an array of 3 counties closest matched to the search Term alphabetically.
+This also meant I was not able to unit test.

+I enjoyed the past few days trying to solve this.
+It was definitely challenging as we did not cover such heavy data handling on the 3 month General Assembly Software Engineering course.
+This approach to the challenge was a bit more computer science heavy than I have been exposed to.
+I am keen to learn more about it.